sinkswim/micriumOS-apps/README.md

 ## sw1sw2_interrupts_lab5
 Create two tasks: 1) turns on/off red led when SW1 is pressed; 2) turns on/off green led when SW2 is pressed.
-Use two ISRs to respond to the triggering of the switches and use two distinct semaphores as a signalling system; leds can be on at the same time.
+Use two ISRs to respond to the triggering of the switches and use two distinct semaphores as a signalling system;
+leds can be on at the same time.

 ## custom_gpios_lab6.c
 Define two custom GPIO pins: 1) PORTB.23 as digital output; 2) PORTB.9 as digital input A task should drive PORTB.23 with a freq. of 5Hz
 Also: calculate the period a positive pulse is present on PORTB.9 and print it on the serial port

+## polling_sonar_lab7.c
+Using POLLING: create a task that receives data from the HC-SR04 ultrasonic sensor and writes on the serial port the distance (in cm) of objects.

+## interrupt_sonar_lab7.c
+Using INTERRUPTS: create a task that receives data from the HC-SR04 ultrasonic sensor and writes on the serial port the distance (in cm) of objects.